BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Guaranteed Prize Pool

-Choose this setting if you wish to Guarantee a minimum value for the prize pool.
+This setting is used to guarantee a minimum value for the prize pool.

 If the sum of all the Buy-ins do not equal or exceed this value before the start of the game, the prize pool will be supplemented by the difference.